-- "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium - "What to do if you are worried a child is being abused" DfE, March 2015 Child abuse concerns: guide for practitioners - GOV.UK (www.gov.uk)
+- Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings - Safer Recruitment Consortium - What to do if you are worried a child is being abused - Early Years Foundation Stage (EYFS) Statutory Framework: The Safeguarding and Welfare Requirements - These documents can be found on the staff Teams File under policies and Safeguarding.

-1.5 Policy Compliance, Monitoring and Review
+1.5 Policy compliance, monitoring and review

-- The Charles Dickens School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2024 as appropriate.
-Copies of all such documents can be found on the School website, Sharepoint and in the staff room. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: Welcome to The Charles Dickens School (cds.kent.sch.uk)

-- The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and Headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.
+- [Name of School] will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE as appropriate.
+A link to this has been sent on the September Trust Newsletter and also emailed to all staff.
+You can also find a copy of the document on MyConcern. - Parents/carers can obtain a copy of the school's Safeguarding Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: (Insert link here). - The policy forms part of our school development plan and will be reviewed annually by the Local Governing Body and Full Board of Directors who have responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) who is the Headteacher/ Head of School will ensure regular reporting on safeguarding activity and systems to the Trust's Safeguarding Lead, CEO, Local Governing Body and Director of Safeguarding.
+They will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.